oscbyspro/DiffableTextViews/README.md

 ## [DiffableTextField](Notes/DiffableTextField.md)

-A view that uses styles to format and parse text.
+A text field that binds values and formats them as you type.

 ### Features